wso2/docs-choreo-dev/en/CONTRIBUTE.md

-# Contributing to WSO2 API Manager Documentation
+# Contributing to WSO2 Choreo Documentation

 WSO2 API Manager (API-M) documentation is a relavitely new project that involves hosting source documentation on GitHub.
 This documentation is rendered using [mkdocs](https://www.mkdocs.org/), which is a static site generator that's geared towards building project documentation.
 Documentation source files are written in Markdown, and configured with a single YAML configuration file.